reduxjs/redux/docs/tutorials/essentials/part-1-overview-concepts.md

 }

 const obj2 = {
-  // copy obj
+  // Copy obj
   ...obj,
-  // overwrite a
+  // Overwrite a
   a: {
-    // copy obj.a
+    // Copy obj.a
     ...obj.a,
-    // overwrite c
+    // Overwrite c
     c: 42
   }
 }